Covid time course correction zooms India's cereals exports, wheat exports jumps five times

-New Delhi, Feb 10 (IANS) Contrary to expectations, India has become a food grain provider to the world during the time of the pandemic with exports of rice, wheat and coarse cereals witnessing a sharp jump during the first three quarters of 2020-21 financial year.
+New Delhi: Contrary to expectations, India has become a food grain provider to the world during the time of the pandemic with exports of rice, wheat and coarse cereals witnessing a sharp jump during the first three quarters of 2020-21 financial year.

 According to Ministry of Commerce & Industry's data, the exports of cereals rose to Rs 49,832 crore in April-December period of FY21 from a level of Rs 32,591 crore ($ 4.58 billion) reported during the same period last year.
 This is a growth of 52.90 per cent in Rupee terms and 45.81 per cent in dollar terms.